The Algarve, Portugal with kids,

 The Algarve, Portugal with little kids works best when you slow down.
 Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

-- Lagos old town — cobbled, walkable, gelato and playgrounds.
+- Lagos old town — restaurants, shops, gelato, and street performers most evenings

 What landed — and what we’d skip